Takuhi-jinja Shrine 焼火神社

 The guardian shrine of sailors that once lit up the sea lanes

 Revered by sailors and used as a lighthouse, Takuhi-jinja Shrine is set two-thirds of the way up Mt.
 Takuhi.
-It is the oldest and most important shrine on the island of Nishinoshima.
+It is one of the most important shrines on the island of Nishinoshima.
 From its vantage point, you will have dramatic views of the surrounding seas and islands.

 - Viewing the intricately carved relief on the cave shrine

 - Taking the path to the summit

 The shrine is a 15-minute walk through a nature preserve from the parking lot.